jdibenes/hl2ss/README.md

 ## Unreal plugin

-For streaming sensor data from a Unreal application.
+For streaming sensor data from an Unreal application.
 A sample Unreal project (4.27.2) can be found in the [hl2ss_unreal](hl2ss_unreal) directory.

 **Build and run the sample project**